-The U.S. Department of State’s mission is to increase mutual understanding between the people of the United States and the people of other countries by means of educational and cultural exchange.
-Through the Gilman Program’s required Follow-on Service Project.
-The goal of the Follow-on Service Project is for Gilman Scholars to increase awareness of study abroad and the Gilman Scholarship among their peers and/or in their home community.
-A good Follow-on Service Project should be feasible, utilize the student’s experience abroad, and incorporate ties to student populations that are representative of the United States.
+Upon return to the United States, Gilman Scholars have the opportunity to inspire the next wave of students to study or intern abroad through the required Follow-on Service Project.
+The goal of the Follow-on Service Project is for Gilman Scholars to increase awareness of study abroad and the Gilman Scholarship among their peers in their home communities and campuses.
+A successful Follow-on Service Project proposal will be feasible, utilize one’s experience abroad, and connect to diverse groups of Americans.

 The supplemental essay completed by students applying for the Critical Need Language Award will be considered using the following additional criteria:

 The U.S. Department of State is dedicated to supporting students who are studying a critical need language (those deemed important to national security).
 Applicants are considered for this category if while abroad they are taking a course taught in a critical need language, studying a critical need language, or both, in a country or area that predominantly speaks the language.
 A successful applicant should demonstrate a strong motivation to achieve proficiency in the language that extends beyond their study abroad experience, and into their future academic and career goals.